Ralph-Paonessa/ESP32-Weather-Station/README.md

 Future plans include storing this data in flash memory (LittleFS) so that it persists upon restart.

 ## Weather Station
-The weather station is a DIY custom design incorporating various commerically-available sensors and a custom DIY rdiation shield for the temperature sensor.
+The weather station is a DIY custom design incorporating various commerically-available sensors and a custom DIY radiation shield for the temperature sensor.
+For my needs, the station must be portable (set up somewhere and run for a week or more) and run on batteries that are recharged by solar power.
+The power management is not handled in this code.

 ## Development
 It is through this project that I have started to learn to write C++ code and interface with the ESP-32 through the ESP32-Arduino IDE.

-In that regard, I have benefitted from numerous online tutorials on the ESP32 and using it with numerous sensors.
+In that regard, I have benefitted from numerous online tutorials on the ESP32 and hos to use it with various sensors.
 I have attempted to go beyond simple implementations and design a system that can collect and store various weather data for my (idiosyncratic) needs.